 Migraines occur at all ages

-Migraines can occur at any age – from children too young to tell us what’s wrong to senior citizens.
+Migraines can occur at any age – from young children to senior citizens.

 7 of 22